Best audiophile headphones 2022 - NewsBreak

 Style: Open-backed | Cable length: 3m | Noise-cancelling: No | Connector: 3.5mm | Weight: 360gClean, balanced presentation Even-handed, informative nature Comfortable and well made Needs top-class partners

 They're open-backed, so the usual provisos about leaking sound apply.
 They're intended for home listening, which is aided by the 3m-long cable.
 This is easily detachable, so if it ever does break or get damaged, swapping to a replacement will take a matter of seconds.
-And it doesn't make much mechanical noise as you move around – always a plus.
+And it doesn't make much mechanical noise as you move around, which is always a plus.

 Sound-wise, they're a little cleaner and clearer than their predecessors, sounding a little less bright and more rounded in the treble.
 It makes them a bit more forgiving of aggressive electronics and recordings, but they're still admirably even-handed and balanced.
 We’re pleased to report that Beyerdynamic hasn’t over-egged the bass frequencies either, with the T1 (3rd Gen) sounding as tonally convincing as ever.